2026 phonics screening check: administration guidance

 Selectively mute pupils may demonstrate their knowledge at home informally with a family member who can discuss the outcome with the teacher.
 This arrangement will ensure the pupil has had a similar experience to their peers and gives them an opportunity to demonstrate their skills.

-STA will deliver materials to schools in the week beginning Monday 20 May.
-School addresses will be taken from Get Information about Schools (GIAS).
-You can update your school’s details by logging into GIAS via DfE Sign-in.
+We will deliver materials to schools in the week beginning Monday 18 May, to school addresses taken from Get Information about Schools (GIAS).
+You can update your school’s details by signing in to GIAS, using DfE Sign-in.

-Headteachers must store check materials securely, from arrival in school until Monday 24 June, the school day after the last check can be administered to pupils who were absent during the check period.
+Headteachers must store check materials securely and treat them as confidential from the point they arrive in school or are downloaded from the NCA Portal until Monday 22 June.
+This is the school day after the last check can be administered to pupils.

 Schools do not need to order standard versions of the phonics screening check.
 STA sends materials to schools based on school census data.
 You will receive one set of materials per 30 pupils.